 Step 1: Download Repairit and install it on PC/Mac.

-After launching Repairit on your PC/Mac, select the "Photo repair" option and click the "Add" button to upload your overexposed photos.
+After launching Repairit on your PC/Mac, select the "Photo repair" option in the "More Types Repair" section, and click the "+Add" button to upload your overexposed photos.

 Step 2: Initiate the photo repairing process after uploading the overexposed photos.